Billionaire Profile

 Leadership Principles

-Dedicated to promoting Israel through sports, culture, and philanthropy.
+Dedication to promoting Israel through various cultural, sporting, and philanthropic initiatives.

 Controversies & Challenges